ykfengmax/ykfengmax.github.io/index.md

 I am currently working on *the Bach project* started from 2022.

+2024.6 L.V.
+Beethoven: Sonata No.3 for Piano and Cello in A Major, [Op.69](https://www.bilibili.com/video/BV1DsGoeKEyD/)

 2024.6 J.S.
 Bach: Suite No.4 for Unaccompanied Cello in E-Flat Major, [BWV1010](https://youtu.be/Ue5jIKf0E4A)

 2023.12 J.S.
 Bach: Suite No.3 for Unaccompanied Cello in C Major, [BWV1009](https://youtu.be/pdTsVM8-kdo)